-E. S.: Is this correct that the exercise of people's constitutional rights depended on the views of powers that be?
+E. S.: Is it right that the exercise of people's constitutional rights should depend on the views of the powers that be?

-MoW: In my view, propaganda of homosexuality is not tantamount to exercising one's freedom of assembly".
+MoW: In my view, propaganda about homosexuality is not to the same as exercising one's freedom of assembly."